 2. You’ll never want to hear the phrase ‘double trouble’ again.

 You will have the phrase ‘double trouble’ said to you with a ‘knowing’ smile at least five times every time you leave the house with small twins.
-What amuses me is that everyone who says it looks really proud of themselves like they think they’ve thought of something super clever and original to say to you that you won’t ever have heard before 😂 Again, I don’t mind it.
+What amuses me is that everyone who says it looks really proud of themselves.
+Like they think they’ve thought of something super clever and original to say to you that you won’t ever have heard before 😂 Again, I don’t mind it though.

 I know for some twin parents, this phrase is like a red rag to a bull and they take offence and respond with things like ‘no, double the joy actually.’
 I tend to just smile politely and not give away my amusement that they’re the fifteenth person to have said that to me that day.
 Also, my two really are double trouble anyway 😂